 If You Pay Nothing, You Receive Nothing of Value

 2) Consultation fees also help weed out what is referred to as a “Looky loo.”
 This is a term for someone who looks at something with no intention of buying it.
 In cosmetic surgery, it’s a person who may not be serious about booking a surgery or procedure but just wants to see what a consultation is all about.
 They may be interested in getting attention and pampering, or just want to satisfy their curiosity.
-This is not to say curiosity is wrong, but Dr. Okoro prefer not to invest time in patients who never intend to have the surgery.
+This is not to say curiosity is wrong, but our Plastic Surgeons prefers not to invest time in patients who never intend to have the surgery.

 It would be like having someone analyze your vehicle or the alarm system in your home to determine a problem or glitch you believe you may have.
-The technicians then go over everything and give you your options and then you say at the end, “Thanks, but I’m not interested in fixing it at this time.”
+The technicians will goes over everything and gives you options and a quote, then you say, “Thanks, but I’m not interested in fixing it at this time.”
 In fact, you knew you weren’t interested in having it fixed, or you couldn’t afford it, but you were curious as to what could be done and how much it would cost.

 3) Some physicians who are not trained as Plastic Surgeons, but pose as “cosmetic surgeons” may offer free consultation as a way to attract more patients to their practice.
 Most of these free consults are quick visit with a sales consultant, Nurse or Physicians Assistant (PA) and not the physician.
 Even when the physician is involved, he or she may not invest the time to evaluate the patient.
 Free consult is just what it is.
 Free.
 Why should you pay to see a non Plastic Surgeon?
 We believe these types of consults should be free, since you are not spending the time with the Plastic Surgeon and not receiving anything of value.
 Additionally, many patients are not aware of the differences between a plastic surgeon and a cosmetic surgeon.
 There is a very big difference.
 Click here to learn more.
 Ask this question – Board certifed in What?
 Some offer bargain cosmetic surgery.
 Do you really want to bargain your cosmetic outcome?
 Remember, “You get what you pay for.”